If you’ve been asking yourself “Can Google Sheets group rows?” The answer is yes. The functionality was added in 2018 and works great!

 How Do You Name a Group of Rows in Google Sheets?

-Click on the group, then navigate to Data > Ranges and assign a name.
+Click on the group, then navigate to “Data” > “Ranges” and assign a name.

 What Does It Mean to Group a Row in Google Sheets?

-- How to Freeze Rows in Google Sheets
+- How To Freeze Rows in Google Sheets

-- How to Lock Cells in Google Sheets
+- How To Lock Cells in Google Sheets

-- How to Insert Multiple Rows in Google Sheets (with Useful Shortcut)
+- How To Insert Multiple Rows in Google Sheets (with Useful Shortcut)

-- How to Color Alternate Rows In Google Sheets
+- How To Color Alternate Rows In Google Sheets

-- How to Delete Empty Rows in Google Sheets
+- How To Delete Empty Rows in Google Sheets

-- How to Jump to Specific Cell or Range in Google Sheets?
+- How To Jump to Specific Cell or Range in Google Sheets?

-- How to Unmerge Cells in Google Sheets
+- How To Unmerge Cells in Google Sheets

-- Merge Cells In Google Sheets
+- How To Merge Cells in Google Sheets (Easy Step-by-Step)

-- How to Move Columns in Google Sheets
+- How To Move Columns in Google Sheets

 Thanks for the tip.
 It was just the thing I was looking for.